expandorg/eligibility/README.md

 You can migrate up and migrate down a version:

-`make run-migrations action="up" version="1"` and `make run-migrations action="down" version="1"`
+`make run-migrations action="goto" version="1"`

 When you migrate up, you can see in the `schema_migrations` the last migrated version.
-When you migrate down, it deletes the the row in `schema_migrations`.
+When you migrate down, it updates the the version column in `schema_migrations`.

 ### Tests